cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 If you succeed to graduate [you have been battle-tested](https://www.cesarsotovalero.net/blog/book-review-the-phd-grind.html).
 You have learned how to organize a research agenda and formulate specific research questions.
-A Ph.D. prepares you well to ask questions with a high level of abstraction, and probably you will be able to approach projects from a more holistic perspective than others.
+A PhD prepares you well to ask questions with a high level of abstraction, and probably you will be able to approach projects from a more holistic perspective than others.
 These ~~soft~~ skills are difficult to learn and can only be acquired through experience.
 Leveraging this as a professional advantage may set you apart from the competition, providing the foundation to start a strong career anywhere.

 The technical skills allow you to become an expert in a very particular field.
 Being an expert positions yourself as someone more valuable, and many companies are willing to pay for this particular value.
 They will provide you will all you need to apply those skills as new opportunities arise, which translates into more opportunities to pursue a high-level career within the industry.
-Furthermore, some particular jobs require a Ph.D. degree, i.e., many machine learning-related jobs.
+Furthermore, some particular jobs require a PhD degree, i.e., many machine learning-related jobs.

 # Challenge Yourself